 UVA will confer another several thousand diplomas this spring.
 We’ve broken down past years’ academic degrees by disciplines.
 Take a look, and maybe a few clicks, at our interactive charts to explore the two-decade trends in subject-matter popularity.

-Take a look at how some of the most familiar spots have changed—or remained the same—over time.
+Take a look back at some of UVA's most memorable bowls.

 Virginia is going bowling!
 Here are some UVA football lines you can casually but knowingly drop into conversation at your next cocktail party.

 The Alumni Association and University Advancement’s Office of Engagement hosted a panel discussion on how the University is working to strengthen the UVA community in the wake of August 11 & 12.

 On Friday, October 6, 2017, tens of thousands of students and alumni joined on the Lawn to join in the launch of the University’s Bicentennial celebration.